 We also pray for the hundreds of staff whose life and employment keeps the Castle functioning for both residents and visitors.
 Supply them with all that they need today.

-We pray for Her Majesty, The Queen, as she stays in Windsor Castle at the weekend.
-May it be a restful place for her to unwind and relax, and also to prepare for the duties she has coming up.
+We pray for Her Majesty, The Queen, as she stays in Windsor Castle more than Buckingham Palace.
+May the Castle be a restful place, a home for her to unwind and relax.
+May it be a great place for her to prepare for the duties she has coming up.

 ‘The Lord gives his people strength.
 He is a safe fortress for his anointed king.’
 Psalm 28:8 NLT